 SLU graduates — as well as graduates who have earned credits at SLU-Madrid — need to follow a process established by Spain's Ministry of Education to have their SLU degree officially recognized in Spain.
 Convalidation (homologación) to the Spanish system is subject to the requirements and the authorization of the Spanish Ministry of Education.
 Our Registrar provides information about this process.

-SLU-Madrid proudly stays at the forefront of best practices in higher education by maintaining active affiliations with a wide a range of professional organizations:
+SLU-Madrid proudly stays at the forefront of best practices in higher education by maintaining active affiliations with a wide range of professional organizations:

 - AAICU (Association of American International Colleges and Universities).

 - AUA (American Universities Abroad).